 At what age is a child most likely to sit in a W position?

-Usually between 4 to 6, but you’ll also see it with younger and older kids.
+Usually between 4 to 6, but you may also see it at different ages.

 Femoral anteversion, inward twisting of the thigh bone that causes the child’s knees and feet to turn inward, or have what is also known as a “pigeon-toed” appearance, tends to decrease after age 8.
 This reduces the likelihood a child will go into W sitting.